dougeby/IntuneDocs/intune/early-edition.md

 For more information on how this data is retrieved by the CSP, see the DeviceStatus entries in the [DeviceStatus CSP](https://docs.microsoft.com/en-us/windows/client-management/mdm/devicestatus-csp) article.

 ### Intune and the Microsoft Edge browser <!-- 1818969 -->
 The Microsoft Edge browser for mobile devices (iOS and Android) now supports Intune app protection policies.
-Users who sign-in with their corporate Azure AD accounts in the Edge browser application will be protected by Intune.
+Users who sign in with their corporate Azure AD accounts in the Edge browser application will be protected by Intune.

 ### New language/region setting when configuring OOBE for Autopilot <!-- 1821766 -->
 A new configuration setting will be available to set the language and region for Autopilot profiles during the Out of Box Experience.